Gizra/elm-compat-019/README.md

 to Elm 0.17, you can say something like `Json17.andThen`.
 In both cases, you'll get the function you want.

-If you also want to use some things that are specific to Elm 0.18, you can install [`Gizra/elm-compat-017`](http://package.elm-lang.org/packages/Gizra/elm-compat-017/latest) in the Elm 0.17 project, and then do something like this:
+If you also want to use some things that are specific to Elm 0.19, you can install [`Gizra/elm-compat-017`](http://package.elm-lang.org/packages/Gizra/elm-compat-017/latest) in the Elm 0.17 project, and then do something like this:

-    -- In the Elm 0.18 file, use the following imports: import Json.Decode as Json
+    -- In the Elm 0.19 file, use the following imports: import Json.Decode as Json
-    import Json.Decode as Json18
+    import Json.Decode as Json19
     import Json.Decode017 as Json17

     -- In the Elm 0.17 file, use the following imports: import Json.Decode as Json
     import Json.Decode as Json17
-    import Json.Decode018 as Json18
+    import Json.Decode019 as Json19

-If you do that, then you can say `Json17.andThen` or `Json18.andThen` in either file, and in both cases you'll get the function you expect.
+If you do that, then you can say `Json19.andThen` or `Json17.andThen` in either file, and in both cases you'll get the function you expect.

 Just to reiterate, none of this is standard operating procedure -- normally,